Enduring Powers of Guardianship

 How many guardians can I appoint?

 There is no limit to how many guardians you can appoint.
+But think carefully of the practicality of appointing too many guardians as all your guardians must act jointly.

-Do my guardians have to act together?
+Must my guardians act together?

 Yes, they must act together if they are appointed as joint guardians.
 You can specify that if one joint guardian dies, the other can act.